Download the Fact Sheet (Updated 2015)

 - Montana’s 646 Asian-owned businesses had sales and receipts of $142.8 million and employed 1,735 people in 2007, the last year for which data is available.
 The state’s 1,131 Latino-owned businesses had sales and receipts of $161 million and employed 2,436 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are important to Montana’s economy as workers.
+Immigrants are important to Montana’s economy as workers and taxpayers.

-- Unauthorized immigrants comprised less than 1% of the state’s workforce (or fewer than 10,000 workers) in 2010 , according to a report by the Pew Hispanic Center.
+- Unauthorized immigrants comprised 0.4% of the state’s workforce (or fewer than 5,000 workers) in 2012 , according to a report by the Pew Hispanic Center.

 - If all unauthorized immigrants were removed from Montana, the state would lose $96.3 million in economic activity, $42.8 million in gross state product, and approximately 720 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group .